 The Carbon M2 Printer has a build volume measuring 7.4″ x 4.6″ x 12.8″ (189mm x 118mm x326mm).
 The M2 is ready for production with high-reliability hardware, expansion port for smart accessories, and compatible workflow automation for any production configuration.

 We use Carbon’s Smart Part Washer and MMD (Meter/Mix/Dispense) equipment to automate labor-intensive washing and dispensing of materials which in turn reduces costs for production runs.
 The Smart Part Washer consistently cleans parts with next-generation software delivering automatic, part-specific wash protocols, process control data for part traceability, and regular software updates.
-The MMD machine reduces material costs with bulk material packaging, reduced resin handling, and improved reliability and quality for production with automated, accurate material dispensing.
+The MMD machine reduces material costs with bulk material packaging, reduces resin handling, and improves reliability and quality for production with automated, accurate material dispensing.
 We rely on the M3 to create consistent, accurate, and dependable parts.

 I truly enjoy working with the team at The Technology House - it has been a true partnership.
 Their extensive knowledge in product development and manufacturing is beneficial not only to Carbon, but also to end customers looking for manufacturing help.
 The Vitamix success story with Carbon is one proof point of their incredible work.
 You won't be disappointed when working with The Technology House!